Parasrah/portfolio/README.md

 Where normally I would build something this insignificant in plain javascript, html and css, I have instead opted to use Elm to highlight this being a technology I am comfortable with.

+Aside from Elm, the only other package (at time of writing) being used is [animate.css](https://animate.style/), a popular css library.

 ## Deployment

 While you may notice this repo has been integrated with Netlify for CI & automated deploys, the domain `https://parasrah.com` is not pointing at one of Netlify's servers.
-This is because I am purely using it for CI for validation and previews, and the "production" instance is hosted using NixOps.
+This is because I am purely using it for CI validation and previews, and the "production" instance is hosted using NixOps.
 You will only find the logical configuration (`/logical.nix`) in this repo, as this is currently being combined with one of my other deployment configurations.